JonBoynton/JSConvert/README.md

 4. Improved language support<br>
 The default behavior of JSConvert when transpiling is to pass-through code features it does not support.
 This means that they will be included in the output file but may look more like their original source than the target source.<br><br>

-Some features in the pyrules module that still need poly-fills include:
+Some key features in the pyrules module that still need poly-fills include:

 1. “for” loops<br>
-Python “for” loops use an iterator and range model that does not easily translate from javascript.<br><br>
+In most cases, Python “for” loops do not easily translate from javascript.<br><br>

-2. “do while” loops<br>
+2. “do...while” loops<br>
-There does not seem to be a pythonic analog to “do”<br><br>
+Python does not seem to support `do...while` loops so a poly-fill is used to bridge the gap.
+However, use of `continue` statements within the loop may not work as intended.<br><br>

 3. Promises<br>
 Lambda functions are supported in pyrules but the Promise Object might be handled better by using Python’s ‘async’ and ‘await’ features.<br><br>

-4. byte[] arrays in JS<br>
+4. arrays in JS<br>
-  Could be handled directly in python where identified by a rule.<br><br>
+Some array like features are supported such as refactoring `Uin8Array` to `bytearray`.
+However, better general support for javascript arrays would be helpful.<br><br>

 **Conclusion:**<br>
-> This is by no means an exhaustive list.
+>This is by no means an exhaustive list.
 However, it's a start.
 Thank you for your interest in this project.
 I sincerely hope that it is useful to you.<br><br><br>

 # License
 This project is licensed under the terms of [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)